namibj/zaia/README.md

 # Zaia

-Zaia is an implementation of the Lua language that is designed to be easy and flexible, promoting integration and extensibility within modern software.
+Zaia is a dialect of the Lua language that is designed to be easy and flexible, promoting integration and extensibility within modern software.

 ## Ethos